QbaoChain/qbe/README.md

 2. Build qtc-core:

-    Configure and build the headless qtum binaries as well as the GUI (if Qt is found).
+    Configure and build the headless qtc binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.